codeigniter4/shield/docs/2 - quickstart.md

 ## Managing Users

 Shield uses a more complex user setup than many other systems, separating [User Identities](1-concepts.md#identities) from the user accounts themselves.
 This quick overview should help you feel more confident when working with users on a day-to-day basis.
+Since Shield uses a more complex user setup than many other systems, due to the [User Identities](1-concepts.md#user-identities), this quick overview should help you feel more confident when working with users on a day-to-day basis.

 ### Creating Users